-How to get the best results for your lawn and turf in Nanaimo BC
+How to care for your lawn

 The hardest part about laying turf or sod as some like to call it is the preparation work.
-The prep work is a lot easier if you have good soil.
+The prep work is a lot easier if you have good top soil.
 By good soil, we mean low clay, well-draining, high organic material, and very few weed seeds.

 - uniform growth throughout the lawn area